My classroom procedures are introduced early in the year, in the order needed, but none without

 lesson requirements.
 When direction is given,

 students will have one minute to arrange themselves.
-At the one-minute mark, I pick up the
+At the

 first marble for the Community Chest.